 Canadians pay higher prices for pharmaceuticals than any other country except the USA and a trade agreement with Europe is likely to inflate drug prices still further.
 But access to costly drugs like biologics also varies geographically within Canada, as each individual province controls its own formulary and has different funding priorities.
 As many as 10% of Canadians cannot afford to fill prescriptions and even those with private insurance have no guarantee that a particular product will be covered.
-In Canada, biosimilars are known as ‘subsequent entry biologics’ (SEBs) and are approved under regulations established by Health Canada in 2010.
-By the end of 2014, three SEBs had been approved in Canada and local research groups have estimated that substantial savings from wider introduction of SEBs are possible.
+In Canada, biosimilars (which were initially known as ‘subsequent entry biologics’ [SEBs]) are approved under regulations established by Health Canada in 2010 and updated in 2017.

 |"The evidence clearly shows that most private drug plans – that provide coverage to 19 million Canadians – are not sustainable in the long term.
 The biggest threat is the skyrocketing cost of new biologic and specialty drugs."
 3